Animal License Renewals are due September 30th.

 The City requires the completion and approval of a Sub-Contractor listing as a condition of finalizing the planning and building of City developments.
 All Contractors and Sub-Contractors working on a project in the City must have a valid City of Manhattan Beach Business License for the dates during which they are working.

 A blank Sub Contractor List Form is available below.
 Copies of this form are also available at the Cashier counter in City Hall.
 Sub-Contractor lists should be completely filled out prior to submitting the list to the Finance Department.
-The Sub-Contractor list may take up to 5 days to review upon submittal.
-Incomplete Sub-Contractor lists may take longer to be processed by staff.
+The Sub-Contractor list may take up to 5 days to review.
+Incomplete Sub-Contractor lists may take longer to be processed or may be returned to the submitter to complete.

 General Contractor/Owner-Builder shall require all Sub-Contractors working on the project to have a current Manhattan Beach Business License before permitting them to begin work for the duration of the job, per Manhattan Beach Municipal Code Section 6.01.300.